Guest

 Supplementary services, such as Call Hold, Call Resume, and Call Transfer, are not supported in media flow-around mode.
 Basic calls are supported.

-The iLBC codec on the Cisco Unified Border Element is not supported in Cisco IOS Release 12.4(15)T. It will be supported in later releases.
+Midcall insertion and release of transcoder on Cisco Unified Border Element is supported in Cisco IOS Release 15.1(2)T.

-MRCP version 2 is not supported in the comprehensive model of this solution with Cisco Unified ICM Enterprise-based microapps scripts.
-(CSCsk13221)
+MRCP version 2 was not tested with Cisco Unified ICM Enterprise-based microapps scripts.

 Configure